 While many investors focus majorly on the potential return from their investment, they often tend to overlook the tax consequences when deciding on an investment plan.
 However, understanding the tax exemptions before investing is always advisable.
 Equity mutual funds are aimed at encouraging long-term investment and promoting economic growth.

-Generally, if you hold equity mutual fund units for more than a specified period (typically 1 year or more) the gains from the sale of units are considered long-term capital gains.
-These gains are subject to a preferential tax rate, which is lower than the tax rate applicable to short-term capital gains or other sources of income.
-The LTCG tax on equity mutual funds is applicable at a rate of 10% (Plus surcharges and cess) on gains exceeding Rs.1 lakh in a financial year.
+The potential gains you make when you sell mutual fund units – that is, the difference between purchase price and sale price – are known as capital gains.
+Gains on units that were held for more than a year are considered long-term capital gains (LTCG) for taxation purposes.
+The LTCG tax on equity mutual funds is 10% (plus surcharges and cess) on gains exceeding Rs.1 lakh in a financial year.
 However, gains up to Rs.
 1 lakh are exempt from taxation.

 Equity-Linked Saving Scheme (ELSS)

-Equity-Linked Saving Scheme (ELSS) is a specific category of equity fund that offers tax benefits under Section 80C of the Income Tax Act, 1961.
-Investments made in ELSS funds up to Rs.1.5 lakh in a financial year are eligible for deduction from the investor's taxable income.
+Equity-Linked Saving Scheme (ELSS) is a category of equity mutual funds that offers tax benefits under Section 80C of the old regime of the Income Tax Act, 1961.
+ELSS investments of up to Rs 1.5 lakh in a financial year are eligible for deduction from the investor's taxable income.

 SIPs allow investors to invest a fixed amount at regular intervals.
 Each SIP investment is considered a separate investment for the purpose of tax computation.

-What are the factors to determine tax on equity mutual funds?
+What are the factors determining tax on equity mutual funds?

 The tax implications of equity mutual funds are influenced by various elements.
 Understanding these factors is essential for an investor to thoughtfully manage tax liabilities.